Stages & Startup

 Startup

-There are two methods you need to know about for pipeline startup: initialize
+There are two methods you need to know about for pipeline startup: initialize,

-and start
+and start.

 When a pipeline is beginning execution, the process looks like: